 On the route settings interface, tap the "Safe Takeoff Altitude(2-800m)" edit box to set the safe taking off height.
-After the aircraft is turned on and takes off, the aircraft will climb to this height and execute the flight mission according to the flight altitude set.
+After the aircraft is turned on and takes off, the aircraft will climb to this altitude and execute flight mission according to the flight altitude set.